Lecture Notes in Cosmology: The phase space and the distribution function

-Because of Heisenberg uncertainty principle of quantum mechanics no particle can be localised in the phase space in a point $(\textbf{x},\textbf{p})$, but at most in a small volume $\mathcal{V} = h^3$ about that point, where $h$ is Planck constant.
-Therefore, the probability density is the following:
+Because of the Heisenberg uncertainty principle, no particle can be localized in a point $(x^i,P_j)$ in phase space (the very notion of a ``point'' particle loses its meaning in quantum physics); rather, it can be localized only in a small volume $\mathcal{V} = h^3$ around that point, where $h$ is the Planck constant.
+Therefore, the actual volume element that we use is the following:

-Note the dimensions: $h$ has dimensions of energy times time, or momentum times space.
-Hence $f$ is dimensionless.
+Note the dimensions: $h$ has dimensions of energy $\times$ time, or momentum $\times$ space.
+Hence, $f$ is dimensionless.
+In the following, when possible, we will incorporate $h^3$ within $f$ in order to avoid unnecessarily burdening the notation.

+For a given configuration in the phase space, we might still have more particle states because, for example, of the spin of the particle species.
+We will indicate this degeneracy with $g_{\rm s}$, and, when possible, we will incorporate it into $f$ as well.

+In a cosmological setting, enforcing the cosmological principle, the distribution function cannot depend on $x^i$, nor on the direction $\hat{P}_j$ of the momentum, but only on its modulus.
+Recalling the definition~\eqref{propermomentum} of the square modulus of the proper momentum: